How to attach legs to a table without apron

 Credit: ©rostislavsedlacek on Canva.com

-Step 3: Measure and mark the leg's placement
+Step 3: Measure and Mark the Leg’s Placement

 Place your tabletop upside down on a flat, stable surface.
 Measure and mark the positions for each table leg with the measuring tape and brush pen.
 Ensure the marks are consistent and create a square or rectangle, depending on the shape of your table.